How to Count Back Change

 Giving Back Small Denominations of Cash

 This week, I was shopping at the Ross store that recently opened in our area.
 I waited in the maze of roped off lines, Disney World style, to approach the cashier.
-I gave her a one hundred dollar bill for a forty-eight dollar and twenty-three cent purchase.
-I don’t usually have hundred dollar bills, but I sold some furniture at a garage sale and they paid me in cash.
+I gave her a $100 bill for a $48.23 purchase.
+I don’t usually have 100 dollar bills, but I sold some furniture at a garage sale and they paid me in cash.

 The cashier seemed taken aback that I would even think of using cash.
-He gave me five tens and a dollar and seventy-two cents change.
+He gave me five $10 bills and $1.72 in change.
 That was the right amount but most people don't want a load of small bills in their wallet.

 I asked, “Don’t you have any twenties?
 This is a lot of tens.”
 After marking the currency with his special pen to make sure the large bill was not counterfeit, he announced over the public address system, “I need twenties, here.”
 People in the line turned to stare at me.